moloewe-leuphana/moloewe-leuphana.github.io/docs/02-user-interface.md

 ### 4.2 Select screen

-This dropdown list shows all screens meaning all available 5 Monitors (for further clarification, see [**Glossary**](docs/06_glossary.md#screen)).
+This dropdown list shows all screens meaning all available 5 Monitors (for further clarification, see [**Glossary**](06_glossary.md#screen)).

 ### 4.3 Presentation

-In this dropdown menu, the user can choose if the selected screen should be in **Presentation** or **Controller** mode.
+In this dropdown menu, the user can choose if the selected screen should be deployed in **Presentation** or **Controller** mode.

-Presentation mode is selected for screens that are displayed to the audience.
+Presentation Mode is selected for screens that are displayed to the audience.
 Controller mode is selected for the moderators' tablet, where she/he can switch between the displayed slides.

-:::info A presentation will not begin until the controller mode is started.
+:::info A presentation will not launch until the controller mode is started.
-To begin a presentation, first start your presentation screens in presentation mode (the message "Please wait for the presentation to start" will appear) and then start the controller screen (i.e. moderators' tablet) in controller mode.
+To begin a presentation, first start your presentation screens in Presentation Mode (the message "Please wait for the presentation to start" will appear) and then start the controller screen (i.e. moderators' tablet) in controller mode.
 :::info